cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 Since Markdown requires that these characters be escaped, so text destined for Gemini will need to be processed to remove back-slashed escapes (`\`).
 Note that md2gmi can handle this automatically.

+That said, when writing with Gemini in mind it's probably best to take a minimalist approach to inline formatting.
+Use when required to clarify, but otherwise let your words speak for themselves!

 ### Lists

 Only *unordered* lists are permitted in Gemini, and no indentation is allowed.
 Lists *must* use star characters (`*`) as their leaders.